microsoft/scs25-copilot-studio-extensibility/docs/lab-02/index.md

 There is a lot of content available in our agent now, but we haven't shown one of the hidden gems of Copilot Studio yet: AI Prompts!

-Actions can be used to extend the capabilities of agents.
-You can add multiple types of actions to your agents in Microsoft Copilot Studio:
+Tools can be used to extend the capabilities of agents.
+You can add multiple types of tools to your agents in Microsoft Copilot Studio:

 - **Prebuilt connector action**, which use Power Platform connectors to access data from other systems, such as popular enterprise products like Salesforce, Zendesk, MailChimp, and GitHub.
 - **Custom connector action**, where a connector can be built to access data from public or private APIs.